Semrush helps you:

 From what I understand, Majestic is trying to estimate search volume based on how often terms appear on pages.

-Keyword Checker Explained
+Majestic – Keyword Checker

-What?
 According to every other keyword tool out there (and common sense), this keyword gets searched thousands of times every month.

 In my opinion, Keyword Checker is a great example of one of Majestic SEO’s biggest flaws:

-It’s an interesting feature that’s poorly-explained.
+Interesting features that are poorly-explained.
 And may not even work.

 Moving on…